Menu

 Vocabulary is crucial and something we focus heavily on.
 We encourage children to question words they are unsure of and find ways of understanding the meaning of new words.
 Vocabulary lessons are fed throughout are curriculum; including Reading, Spelling and Literacy lessons weekly.

-From Year 1 to Year 6, a piece of independent writing is assessed at the end of each half term.
-Teachers use a list of non-negotiables as well as selected criteria to determine each child’s current levels of ability and award each piece of writing a grade as determined by our assessment policy.
-This then enables us to track each child’s individual progress and offer further challenge or support where necessary.
-Writing judgements are moderated regularly at St John Fisher to ensure the highest standards of accuracy.
+From Year 1 to Year 6, an independent piece of writing is formally assessed at the end of each term.
+Teachers assess writing using a set of non-negotiables alongside selected year-group-specific criteria, in line with our assessment policy.
+This allows us to track each child’s progress accurately over time and ensures that appropriate support or further challenge is provided where needed.
+Writing judgements are moderated regularly across the school to ensure consistency, accuracy and high expectations.

-Our aim at St John Fisher is for all children to become enthusiastic and effective writers; with an awareness of the reader; to write with purpose; to write with grammatical accuracy, with appropriate style and flair; and to be able to write at length, within a variety of genres.
+Our aim at St John Fisher is for all children to become enthusiastic and effective writers; with an awareness of the reader; to write with purpose; to write with grammatical accuracy, with appropriate style and flair; and to be able to write at lengthwithin a variety of genres.